Find Out When The ‘Real Housewives Of New Jersey’ Season 10 Trailer Will Be Released

 According to the fan, Cohen first told his online audience that the Real Housewives of New Jersey Season 10 trailer wouldn’t be available until after Labor Day.
 Then, he reportedly said earlier this month that the sneak peek would be released within that week.

-In response to the criticism over the release date for the upcoming trailer, Cohen informed the fan that when it comes to the release date of the trailer, it has no impact on the premiere date Season 10.
+In response to the criticism over the release date for the upcoming trailer, Cohen informed the fan that when it comes to the release date of the trailer, it has no impact on the premiere date for Season 10.

 “It’s not going to affect the premiere date.
 The show is the thing!” he vowed.